Shopify/ruby-style-guide/README.md

   end
   ~~~

-* Favor the use of exceptions from the standard library over introducing new
+* Favour the use of exceptions from the standard library over introducing new
   exception classes.

 * Don't use single letter variables for exceptions (`error` isn't that hard to